fady-elrukby/serverless_multicloud/README.md

     npm run start:azure
 ```

-After the start sequence is complete, you will will see the *hello* end point as being listened to at:
+After the start sequence is complete, you will will see the *hello* endpoint as being listened to at:

 ``` Shell
     Http Functions: